Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays

-It is well-known that a smaller CRB corresponds to an improved accuracy of parameter estimation.
-Based on this fact, we give some discussions on the terms that affect the CRB. \begin{itemize} \item{\textbf{The sampling duration:} As shown in (29), the larger $K_f$ is, the smaller CRBs of DoAs are.
-Thus, the DoA estimation performance can be improved by increasing the sampling duration $t_0$ when the sampling rate $f_\text{S}$ remains unchanged.} \item{\textbf{The channel bandwidth:} According to the Nyquist sampling theorem, wider signal bandwidth requires higher sampling rate, which implies an increased $K_f$ when $t_0$ remains unchanged, thereby decreasing the CRB.} \item{\textbf{The signal power:} (29) can be rewritten as:
+To obtain the DoA estimation with higher accuracy, a smaller CRB is more favorable.
+With the expectation of improving the estimation performance, some guidelines to decrease the CRB are discussed as follows. \begin{itemize} \item{\textbf{The sampling duration:} As shown in (29), the larger number $K_f$ of the frequency domain snapshots is, the smaller CRBs of DoAs are.
+Therefore, the DoA estimation performance can be improved by increasing the sampling duration $t_0$ when the sampling rate $f_\text{S}$ remains unchanged.} \item{\textbf{The signal bandwidth:} According to the Nyquist sampling theorem, wider signal bandwidth requires higher sampling rate, which implies an increased $K_f$ when $t_0$ remains unchanged, thereby decreasing the CRB.
+Thus, DoA estimation can benefit from the wider bandwidth.} \item{\textbf{The signal power:} (29) can be rewritten as: